mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-18-ransac-part-2.md

 <!--more-->

 In other words, this routine attempts to find a suitable candidate.
-The overall algorithm simply wraps that procedure in a search loop, producing candidates and returning the best candidate found.
+The overall algorithm simply wraps that procedure in a search loop, producing many candidates and returning the best candidate found.

 ## Why would it work?